GOODS & SERVICES ON SALTSPRING & GALIANO ISLANDS B.C.

 MEDICAL

 There is a hospital, with a helicopter landing pad.
-(The other physically sizable islands, such as Galiano, have a few on-call medical personnel (their population is much less).
+(The other physically sizable islands, such as Galiano, have a few on-call medical personnel but may struggle to keep a doctor (their population is much less).

 Pharmasave has two locations in Ganges.
 Staff are very good but attention to detail in shelf signage and maintenance of equipment is lacking.